Jill Thorngren, Dean

 Wagner Hall 249, Box 2275A

-The College of Education and Human Sciences works to advance teaching, learning, and scholarship through:
+The College of Education and Human Sciences enhances human potential and well-being through the integration of:

-- Engagement with individuals, families, schools, organization and communities which transform knowledge and discovery into practice and provides meaningful impacts.
+- engagement with individuals, families, schools, and communities that transforms knowledge and discovery into meaningful impacts.

 Counseling and Human Development